On explicit $L^2$-convergence rate estimate for underdamped Langevin dynamics: Introduction

 \section{Introduction}

 We consider the convergence rate for the following \emph{underdamped Langevin dynamics} $({x}_t, {v}_t)\in \Real^d\times \Real^d$, given by

-where $U(x)$ is the potential energy, $\gamma$ is the friction coefficient, and ${W}_t$ is a $d$-dimensional standard Brownian motion; the mass and temperature are set to be $1$ for simplicity.
-The associated Fokker-Planck (FP) equation of \eqref{eqn::langevin} for the probability density function $\rho(t, x, v)$ is given by
+where $U(x)$ is the potential energy, $\gamma>0$ is the friction coefficient, and ${W}_t$ is a $d$-dimensional standard Brownian motion; the mass and temperature are set to be $1$ for simplicity.
+The law of the process \eqref{eqn::langevin}, $\rho(t,x,v)$, satisfies the kinetic Fokker-Planck equation